danrot/master-thesis/04_discussion.md

 ```

 The URL written in curly braces acts as the namespace, so that different node
 types or mixins do not collide with each other.
-However, this URLs are not very
+However, these URLs are not
-comfortable to write.
-For that reason shorter names like `mix` instead of the
+very comfortable to write.
+For that reason shorter names like `mix` instead of
-URLs are introduced.
-In combination with the fact that the `isNodeType` method
+the URLs are introduced.
+In combination with the fact that the `isNodeType`
-only supports the shorter name, this causes the duplication of this information
+method only supports the shorter name, this causes the duplication of this
-in both interfaces.
+information in both interfaces.

 The best solution would be to use the information available in the
 `NamespaceRegistry`.
 This class knows about the mapping between these URLs and